FRAHMAN117/FullStackProject2/README.md

 ## Project Structure
 docker-compose.yml: Defines the services for the MySQL database (db) and the Node.js API (api), including their build configurations, port mappings, and dependencies.

-my-api/: This directory contains the Node.js application.
+'my-api/': This directory contains the Node.js application.

-dockerfile.api: The Dockerfile for the API service.
+'dockerfile.api': The Dockerfile for the API service.

-index.js: The main Express application file that handles database connection and defines API routes.
+'index.js': The main Express application file that handles database connection and defines API routes.

-package.json: Manages the Node.js project's metadata and dependencies (express, mysql2).
+'package.json': Manages the Node.js project's metadata and dependencies (express, mysql2).

-db/: This directory would typically contain the Dockerfile and initial SQL scripts for the database.
+'db/': This directory would typically contain the Dockerfile and initial SQL scripts for the database.

-dockerfile.db: The Dockerfile for the MySQL database service.
+'dockerfile.db': The Dockerfile for the MySQL database service.

-sql_commands.sql (inferred from provided code): A file containing SQL commands to set up the database schema and insert initial data.
+'sql_commands.sql' (inferred from provided code): A file containing SQL commands to set up the database schema and insert initial data.

 Technologies Used
 Node.js: The runtime environment for the API.